Unique Jetski Transfers Past Waterway Obstacles…

 What are my most memorable Ontario Waterway Bypass Systems?
-Ontario’s 100,000 kilometres (62,000 miles) of rivers provide plenty of diverse Sea Doo riding and recreational boating opportunities on #ontariowaterways, many of which make my top 10 list of Ontario day rides.
-Throughout, there are many long, unobstructed rides for Sea Doo, waverunner and jet ski PWCs, including my five best river rides and Ontario’s top PWC sightseeing attractions.
+Ontario’s 100,000 kilometres (62,000 miles) of rivers provide plenty of diverse Sea Doo riding and recreational boating opportunities on #ontariowaterways.
+Many make my top 10 list of Ontario day rides.
+Throughout, there are many long, unobstructed rides for Sea Doo, waverunner and jet ski PWCs.
+These include my five best river rides and Ontario’s top PWC sightseeing attractions.

 But it’s also inevitable that elevation changes, rapids, waterfalls, shallows and hydro dams get in the way of Sea Doo riding on many waterways.
-Typically, the work-around for Sea Doo riders and recreational boaters is man made/operated by-pass systems like canals, swing bridges, locks (e.g. Trent Severn and Rideau Canal Waterways) or trailer portage services (e.g. Upper Ottawa River) and here are a few of my favourites (listed alphabetically) that should be a must-visit for Ontario PWC riders…also be sure to check out my articles about how to go through locks properly.
+Typically, the work-around for Sea Doo riders and recreational boaters is man made/operated by-pass systems.
+These include canals, swing bridges, locks (e.g. Trent Severn and Rideau Canal Waterways) or trailer portage services (e.g. Upper Ottawa River).
+Here are a few of my favourites (listed alphabetically) that are must-visit for Ontario PWC riders.

 Six Best Ontario Waterway Bypass Systems: Bobcaygeon Lock & Swing Bridge